lady-h-world/My_Garden/reading_pages/Rainbow_Moss/virtual_env/virtual_env1.md

 * Downloaded and installed Anaconda for your OS: https://docs.conda. io/projects/conda/en/latest/user-guide/install/download.html
 * Downloaded and installed PyCharm for your OS: https://www.jetbrains.com/pycharm/download/
-  * Choose the "Community" version if you want the free one
+  * Choose the "Community" version if you want to use it for free 😉

 Now the steps below can be repeatable each time when you create a virtual environment: